acrylic-origami/HHReactor/README.md

 1. When the first item is requested from a `Producer`, it begins "running".
 2. Each `Producer` knows the number of running clones.
-3. When the count drops back to 0, the `Producer`:
+3. When the running count drops back to 0, the `Producer`:
 	1. Stops running its children;
 	2. stops buffering, and;
 	3. "detaches" from its child `Producer`s by decrementing their running refcounts.\*